‘No plans’ for UK TikTok ban

 There are “no plans” for a TikTok ban in the UK, officials have said as a block in the US is set to come into force on Sunday.

-The social media giant lost a last-ditch legal bid this week to have a ban declared as unconstitutional on free-speech grounds.
+The social media giant lost a last-ditch legal bid this week to have a ban declared as unconstitutional on free speech grounds, although US President-elect Donald Trump has told NBC News he will “most likely” give TikTok 90 more days to work out a deal after he is sworn into office on Monday.

 Last April, US President Joe Biden signed a law which gave TikTok a deadline of January 19 to separate its US business from parent firm ByteDance, a China-based company whose control of TikTok is seen as a national security threat by the US government.